adlnet/lrs-conformance-test-suite/README.md

 ### Installation

 Dependency
 This requires npm for installation.
-NodeJS version 4.x or later.
+NodeJS version 8.x or later at a minimum, but it's recommended to use the latest LTS release.

 Clone and install